-Trudeau, Couillard join in festivities to mark Montreal’s 375th birthday
+Trudeau, Couillard join in festivities marking Montreal’s 375th birthday

 Called Living Connections, the show includes lights that will change colours to reflect the seasons, the time of day and even the temperature.
 Those on the Internet will be able to participate in the illumination as clicks on social networks also contribute to the effects.

-Trudeau said his birthday wish for Montreal, which was known as Ville-Marie when it was founded on May 17, 1642, is another 375 years of diversity, pride and openness.
+Trudeau told reporters his birthday wish for Montreal, which was known as Ville-Marie when it was founded on May 17, 1642, is another 375 years of diversity, pride and openness.

-The prime minister told reporters at city hall he is a proud Montrealer even though he was born in Ottawa.
+He said he is a proud Montrealer even though he was born in Ottawa.

 He said his father, former prime minister Pierre Elliott Trudeau, made it clear where the family came from.